BaseGraph/BaseGraph/example/README.md

 ## C++ CMake example

-The PGL static library must be compiled in `base_graph/build/src` order to compile this example.
+The BaseGraph static library must be compiled in `base_graph/build/src` order to compile this example.
 This is done by executing
 ```sh
 mkdir build && cd build && cmake .. && make && cd ..
 ```